Nutcracker doll

 Nutcracker dolls, also known as Christmas nutcrackers, are decorative nutcracker figurines most commonly made to resemble a toy soldier.
-In German tradition, the dolls are symbols of good luck, frightening away malevolent spirits.
+In German tradition, the dolls were created as representatives of the reigning class (e.g.: kings, soldiers).
+Portraying them as cracking nuts with their teeth was political critique and satire.
 While nearly all nutcrackers from before the first half of the 20th century are functional, a significant proportion of modern nutcrackers are primarily decorative, and not able to crack nuts.
-Nutcrackers are also a part of German folklore, serving as protectors of a house.